In the beginning, there was KrisFlyer.

-While Singapore Airlines’ contemporary frequent flyer program may be the only one miles chasing millennials know, it’s actually a fairly recent innovation.
+While Singapore Airlines’ contemporary frequent flyer programme may be the only one miles chasing millennials know, it’s actually a fairly recent innovation.
 KrisFlyer launched in 1999, 27 years after SIA’s first flight took off from Paya Lebar Airport.
-That’s almost three decades of “B.K” (before KrisFlyer), and trust me, they weren’t sitting around Airline House spinning their chairs the whole time.
+That’s almost three decades of “B.K” (Before KrisFlyer), and trust me, they weren’t sitting around Airline House spinning in their chairs the whole time.

-In fact, even though frequent flyer programs didn’t attain prominence outside the USA until the mid-1990s, Singapore Airlines toyed around with a few different configurations before landing on KrisFlyer.
-It joined other airlines’ programs.
+In fact, even though frequent flyer programmes didn’t attain prominence outside the USA until the mid-1990s, Singapore Airlines toyed around with a few different configurations before landing on KrisFlyer.
+It joined other airlines’ schemes.
 It tried a short-lived one of its own.
 It did a three-way with Cathay Pacific and Malaysia Airlines.

 Here’s the tale of how KrisFlyer came to be.

 |This post forms part of The Milelion’s Nostalgia Series, where I look back at a different aspect of Singapore Airlines’ history.
 If you like this post, do check out the rest!|

 |SIA’s Boeing 747 Slumberettes: So good that other airlines complained||Orchard Rows: The story of SIA’s ill-fated jackpot machines|

 |Cigarettes, jackpots and live bands: SIA’s IFE through the years||The Young Explorer Club: SIA’s FFP for kids|